AmrrTarekk/Weather-Journal-App/README.md

 * Create a local server using node.js
 * Create an app using express()
 * Get data from external API
-* Create an asynchronous web app that uses Web API and user data to dynamically update the UI.
+* Create an asynchronous web app that uses OpenWeatherMap API and uses data to dynamically update the UI.

 ## Instructions